-- Job 41:11 Everything already belongs to God
+- Job 41:11 Everything already belongs to God.

-***Remember, people are more willing to give then we are to ask!!!
+*Remember, people are more willing to give than we are to ask!!!
 God will richly bless their giving.
 It is for their benefit as well as yours.
 Don’t deny them the opportunity to be involved!!

-- First, explain the opportunity that you have.
+- First explain the opportunity that you have.
 Give specifics on what you will be doing and what you hope to see happen.
 Give them a vision for the trip.
 They need to see your heart.

-Who to ask:
+Who to send to:

 - Don’t say “no” for people.
 You’ll find the most unlikely people give the most.